How I Built My Running Endurance And Became A Faster Runner

 - And to make those long runs a bit faster I need to practice some speedwork.
 Simple.

-Use interval & tempo running to build endurance
+Use interval & tempo running as part of your running endurance training

 What is an interval?
 That is literally the rest period that happens between fast running.